Rhyd-Lewis/GCol/docs/performance/Performance.rst

 `documentation <https://gcol.readthedocs.io/en/latest/modules.html>`__
 and in this
 `book <https://link.springer.com/book/10.1007/978-3-030-81054-2>`__.
-Executing these heuristics with higher iteration limits usually gives better solutions (that is, solutions using fewer colors).
+Executing these heuristics with higher iteration limits usually leads to better solutions (that is, solutions using fewer colors).
 To illustrate, the following code runs the four optimization algorithms with differing iteration limits on a set of twenty :math:`G(500, 0.5)` graphs.